lets-fiware/node-red-contrib-letsfiware-NGSI/docs/en/custom_nodes/ngsi_attribute.md

 -   `Context Broker`: An endpoint of a context broker
 -   `ServicePath`: FIWARE Service Path
 -   `Action type`: `update`
--   `Entity id`: Entity id to be updated attribute
+-   `Entity id`: Id of an entity containing an attribute to be updated
--   `Entity type`: Entity type to be updated attribute
+-   `Entity type`: Type of an entity containing an attribute to be updated
--   `Attribute name`: Attribute name to be updated attribute
+-   `Attribute name`: Attribute name of an attribute to be updated
 -   `Override metadata`: If true, it replaces the existing metadata
 -   `Forced update`: If true, it triggers matching subscriptions
 -   `Flow control`: If true, it enables flow control mechanism